julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. use user summaries in tmap if they exist
+    1. fix summary assignment so auto summary DOES win if it has MORE likes
     2. NSFW tags
         -Restrict from tmap/top unless opt in
         -automatically correct 'nsfw' to 'NSFW'